Doerys/Portfolio/3_Projects/Others/LevelDesign_Projects/LevelDesign_Projects.md

 ## Battle For Olympus

-> ESMA - Rennes
+> Esma - Rennes
 > Student Project - 2024 - 3 Months
+> Level Design Class - Solo Project
 > Unreal Tournament Editor
-> Solo Project

 ![Banner](Pictures/Banner_BattleForOlympus.png)

-Battle For Olympus is a second-year student project using Unreal Tournament 4's map editor to create a completely new level within the original game.
-It's a capture-the-flag map, pitting teams of 10 players against each other.
+Battle For Olympus is a second-year student project using **Unreal Tournament 4's map editor** to create a completely new level within the original game.
+It's a **capture-the-flag map**, pitting teams of 10 players against each other.

-Working on this project has enabled me to improve my skills on blocking level design using Unreal Engine’s tools.
-But more than that, I was able to learn more about PvP and FPS gameplay-oriented level design.
-I also familiarize myself with the iterative process of level design while keeping a written record of this process, by creating a production document detailing my workflow.
+Working on this project has enabled me to improve my skills on **blocking level design using Unreal Engine’s tools**.
+But more than that, I was able to learn more about **PvP and FPS gameplay-oriented level design**.
+I also familiarize myself with the **iterative process** of level design while keeping a written record of this process, by creating a production document detailing my workflow.

-The project also provided an opportunity to learn more about Unreal Engine features such as Landscape Mode, Exponential Height Fog and Lights.
+The project also provided an opportunity to learn more about Unreal Engine features such as **Landscape Mode, Exponential Height Fog and Lights**.

 ### If you are interest to reach more about this project:
 [Production Document (in french)](Documents/BattleForOlympus_LevelDesignDocument.pdf)